anoma/nspec/docs/arch/integrations/adapters/evm/data_structures.md

 Delta

-:  Given a resource `resource` it's delta gets computed as the multiple of the resource kind and quantity seen as scalars and Pedersen-committed to a 2D point on the K256 curve.
+:  The delta of a resource `resource` is computed as the multiple of the resource kind and quantity seen as scalars and Pedersen-committed to a 2D point on the K256 curve.
 However, we do not use them for verification purposes.
 For details one can consult the [compliance circuit](https://github.com/anoma/arm-risc0/blob/73bb97640e24a3533587051fcf58c3ed1a12e8e8/arm/src/compliance.rs#L170).

 ## Compliance Unit